 Furze Platt Senior School follows a broad and balanced curriculum designed to promote academic excellence and develop individual talents and interests.
-As student performance was calculated via Teacher Assessed Grades there were no examination results in 2020/21.
-While the results students obtained were on par or better than previous year they do not represent a fair comparison.
+As Covid has disrupted grading in previous years comparison between years are hard to quantify.
 However, what is pleasing is that the vast majority of students progressed to their next destination whether this be sixth form, college, apprenticeships, employment or university.